Pizza quattro formaggi

-Pizza quattro formaggi (/it/; lit. 'four cheese pizza'), also known as pizza ai quattro formaggi, is a style of pizza in Italian cuisine that is topped with a combination of four types of cheese, usually melted together, with (rossa, lit. 'red') or without (bianca, lit. 'white') tomato sauce.
+Pizza quattro formaggi (/it/; lit. 'four-cheese pizza'), also known as pizza ai quattro formaggi, is a style of pizza in Italian cuisine that is topped with a combination of four types of cheese, usually melted together, with (rossa, lit. 'red') or without (bianca, lit. 'white') tomato sauce.
 It is popular worldwide, including in Italy, and is one of the iconic items from pizzerias' menus.

 History

 Traditionally, the cheeses include mozzarella, as the fundamental component, which maintains humidity during cooking, partially protecting the other cheeses from the strong heat of the oven.
-Gorgonzola is almost invariably present and the completing duo consists of other local cheeses, depending on the region, with fontina and Parmesan as the typical complements, but other variants include pecorino, Grana Padano, taleggio, smoked scamorza, provolone or caciocavallo.
+Gorgonzola is almost invariably present, and the completing duo consists of other local cheeses, depending on the region, with fontina and Parmesan as the typical complements, but other variants include pecorino, Grana Padano, taleggio, smoked scamorza, provolone or caciocavallo.
 Beside mozzarella, mass-produced pizzas often use Parmesan, pecorino romano, asiago, and other Italian-style cheeses, although some use non-Italian cheeses such as edam, emmental, and blue cheese.

 Unlike other pizzas, such as the Neapolitan or the Margherita, which have an old, rich, and documented history, the quattro formaggi, despite its popularity and preponderance, has a less clear origin, certainly due to its composition being so obvious.
 It is believed to originate from the Lazio region at the beginning of the 18th century.
-Its less obvious and more recent versions, such as the quattro lati pizza, can be on the opposite tracked in the history of gastronomy.
+Conversely, more recent variants like quattro lati pizza have clearer origins in the history of gastronomy.